KWB-R/kwb.en13508.2/README.md

 Write a File Encoded in EN 13508.2 Format
 -----------------------------------------

-Once you have prepared a list with the three components `header.info`, `inspections` and `observations` as described above, you can use the function `writeEuCodedFile()` to write a file formatted in EN-format:
+Once you have prepared a list with the three components `header.info`, `inspections` and `observations` as described above, you can use the function `writeEuCodedFile()` to write a file formatted in EN 13508.2-format:

 ``` r
 # Define the path to an output file